sensor-dream/APIVOF/guidelines/list-info/d-packs-in-system-fedora-34.md

 <summary>double-conversion</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Library providing binary-decimal and decimal-binary routines for IEEE doubles
+Short desc    : Library providing binary-decimal and decimal-binary routines for IEEE doubles
 URL          : https://github.com/google/double-conversion
-Лицензия     : BSD
+License      : BSD
-Описание     : Provides binary-decimal and decimal-binary routines for IEEE doubles.
+Descript     : Provides binary-decimal and decimal-binary routines for IEEE doubles.
              : The library consists of efficient conversion routines that have been
              : extracted from the V8 JavaScript engine.
 The code has been re-factored
              : and improved so that it can be used more easily in other projects.